Developer Guide

 Appendix: Effort

-.
+The effort required to evolve AB3 to TimesTable could be estimated to be approximately the effort required to create AB3.
 Our team have contributed roughly 15k lines of functional code, automated unit and integration testing, and documentation.

 Addition of Tabs